An Initialization-free Quantum Algorithm for General Abelian Hidden Subgroup Problem: Initialization-free Quantum Algorithm for Abelian Hidden Subgroup Problem

-Because the expected probability of obtaining $\tau$ in $H^{\perp}$ is same as the standard quantum algorithm for AHSP, we need same number of iterations to find a generating set of $H^{\perp}$.
-In addition, the implementation of $\mathcal{S}_z$ requires $\mathcal{O}(\log^2|Y|)$ operations \cite{CKL00}, which is negligible due to the fact that $|Y|\leq|G|$.
-Therefore, our algorithm requires $\mathcal{O}(\log{|G|})$ oracle queries and $\mathcal{O}(\log^3|G|)$ operations, which is the same as the standard quantum algorithm for AHSP.
+As the expected probability of obtaining $g\in H^{\perp}$ in Eq.~(\ref{eq:if expected prob}) is same as that of the standard algorithm, Eq.~(\ref{stan:prob}) in Section~\ref{sec:stan}, we need same number of iterations to find a generating set of $H^{\perp}$.
+In addition, the implementation of $\mathcal{S}_z$ requires $\mathcal{O}(\log^2|Y|)$ operations \cite{CKL00}, which is negligible due to the the surjectivity of $f:G\to Y$ therefore $|Y|\leq|G|$.
+In other words, our algorithm requires $\mathcal{O}(\log{|G|})$ oracle queries and $\mathcal{O}(\log^3|G|)$ operations, which is the same as the standard quantum algorithm for AHSP.
 We finish this section with the following theorem that summarizes our results.

-\begin{thm}{\textnormal{(The initialization-free quantum algorithm for AHSP)}} Let $G$ be a finite abelian group and $H$ be a subgroup of $G$ having decompositions as in Eqs.~\eqref{decompsG} and \eqref{decompsH}.
-For a surjective function $f$ satisfying \eqref{separating}, the initialization-free quantum algorithm for AHSP requires same resources as the standard quantum algorithm for AHSP.
+\begin{thm}{\textnormal{(The initialization-free quantum algorithm for AHSP)}} Let $G$ be a finite abelian group and $H$ be a subgroup of $G$ hidden by a surjective oracle function $f:G\to Y$.
+The initialization-free quantum algorithm for AHSP requires same resources as the standard quantum algorithm for AHSP.
 That is, it requires $\mathcal{O}(\log{|G|})$ oracle queries and $\mathcal{O}(\log^3|G|)$ operations. \end{thm}

+Since the auxiliary register is restored to its initial state, the algorithm enables one to utilize intermediate quantum states as the auxiliary register, which can reduce space requirements.